jundalisay/mahablist/content/en/history/jagor/ph/chapter-14b.md

 Morga says that they were brought several times from New Spain, but did not multiply.
 So in his time, this kind of domestic animal did not exist.

+### Pigs

 Pork is eaten by wealthy Europeans only when the hog has been brought up from the litter at home.

 In order to prevent its wandering away, it is usually enclosed in a widemeshed, cylindrical hamper of bamboo, upon filling which it is slaughtered.

 The native hogs are too nauseous for food, the animals maintaining themselves almost entirely on human excrement.